-38.3 BALL STRIKING A CLIP OR THE PEG EXTENSION If a ball strikes a clip attached to the hoop or the peg, or the peg extension when attached to the peg, it is not interference with play and there is no remedy.
+38.3 BALL STRIKING A CLIP OR THE PEG EXTENSION If a ball strikes a clip attached to a hoop or to the peg, or the peg extension when attached to the peg, it is not interference with play and there is no remedy.
 For a clip, this applies irrespective of whether or not the clip is part of the game.
 An unattached clip or peg extension is an outside agency and Law 34 applies to any interference by it.